Hypercubers/dev.hypercubing.xyz/docs/internals/1-vga.md

 Important things to note:

-- In general, rotors use the **even subalgebra** of geometric algebra.
-For example, rotors in 4D have a quadvector component $xyzw$.
+- In general, rotors use the **even subalgebra** of geometric algebra -- that is they are multivectors where each component has even grade.
+That means they have scalar, bivector, quadvector, etc. components.
 - The rotor $ab$ represents a rotation in the plane spanned by $a$ and $b$ by twice the angle between $a$ and $b$.
 - The **reverse** of a rotor represents the reverse transformation.
 - The geometric product of two rotors is their composition.